 - are adhering to the site work conditions mandated under the County Order.

-If any project representative cannot confirm that is the case, then the Planning and Building Department shall hold off on that project inspection until the project representative can confirm adherence to the Order for site operations and working conditions.
-Please find the relevant appendices here (updated from the June 18, 2020 Order):
+If any project representative cannot confirm that is the case and submit the acknowledgment form (linked above), then the Planning and Building Department shall hold off on that project inspection until the project representative can confirm adherence to the Order for site operations and working conditions.
+Please find the relevant appendices here:

 - Appendix A: Site Specific Protection Plan Template